malucorreia/malucorreia.github.io/README.md

 # Hosting and Formatting Resume

 ## Purpose
+The purpose of this document is to guide you through the practical steps of hosting and formatting your resume as a static webpage using various easy-to-use technologies.

+We will use the **Markdown** language to create a resume Markdown (`.md`) file, an **editor** to write said file, **GitHub Pages** to host the website, and **Jekyll** to create the static webpage.

-The purpose of this document is to guide you through the practical steps of hosting and formatting your resume using different technologies.
-We will use Markdown language for editing, a markdown editor, GitHub Pages, and Jekyll(a static site generator).
-Additionally, this document will also relate these practical steps to the general principles of modern technical writing, as outlined in Andrew Etter's book "Modern Technical Writing."
+Additionally, this document will relate these practical steps to the general principles of modern technical writing, as outlined in Andrew Etter's book "Modern Technical Writing."

 ## Table of Contents
  * [**Prerequisites**](https://github.com/malucorreia/malucorreia.github.io/tree/main?tab=readme-ov-file#prerequisites)